dcunited001/dcunited001.github.io/_drafts/oneirontology-engineering-cultural-touchstones-for-mythos.md

 - an example of a universal symbol

 - Reestablish the definition of the Origin of Semiotics.
+  - is there some "most powerful" sign in semiotics?
+  - It's not the instantiation of a sign.
+It is higher-order metasign.
+The Origin of Semiotics is symmetry.
+Again, this implies origin in the cartesian sense as well Beginning.

 ### The Shepherd as a Universal Symbol